thejosmeister/SimsigTtTools/README.md

 - More specific train categoies/types will have to be selected.
 - Freight headcodes and some properties (e.g. length) will need to be input/respecified (placeholder headocdes like 6ADJ are added by the code to indicate no headcode)
 - Some non standard locations not caught in custom logic will need to be modified for some trains.
+- Rules are not currently implemented in the spec file (although I do have some code that will do it from an old repo)

 ### Parse .WTT file into Json DB
 **You will need:**